susurri/firefox_launcher/README.md

 ## License

-The software is available as open source under the terms of the [MIT License](./LICENSE-MIT) or [Apache 2.0 License](./LICENSE-APACHE).
+The software is available as open source under the terms of the [MIT License](./LICENSE-MIT) or the [Apache 2.0 License](./LICENSE-APACHE).